rackerlabs/technical-blog/_posts/2015-10-01-keystone_horizon_nginx.md

     module = django.core.handlers.wsgi:WSGIHandler()
     EOF

-Create an upstart script to start the uwsgi service, since we have multiple applications running we will use uwsgi's emperor mode:
+Create an upstart script to start the uwsgi service.
+Since we have multiple applications running we are using uwsgi's emperor mode:

     cat >> /etc/init/uwsgi.conf << EOF
     description "uwsgi for nginx keystone admin"